Residential park operator responsibilities

 A park operator's right to enter a rented property

 In some cases, written notice of entry must be given to the resident.
-The amount of notice needed can vary depending on the situation - eg in an emergency, no notice is required.
-For an alternative version of this document contact Consumer and Business Services - Tenancies.
+The amount of notice needed can vary depending on the situation, for example, no notice is required in an emergency.

 Right to enter a property when a site and dwelling is rented